 10th Mastery – total: 8

-The result should not be presented to the team until the collective order has been concluded.
-After the discussion of collective motivators and the ranking of individual motivators are completed, we put both on a wall, one under the other, and invite the team to consider: What are the main differences between the sum of our individual motivators and our collective motivators?
+The result shouldn´t be presented to the team before having the collective order of motivators.
+After the discussion of collective motivators and the ranking of individual motivators are completed, we put both on a wall, one under another, and invite the team to consider: What are the main differences between the sum of our individual motivators and our collective motivators?
 What do these differences tell us?

 We usually ask the team to focus on the top 5 motivators, since these are the most important ones.

-The activity can be concluded with this simple reflection.
-Ranking the motivators is by itself a good self-knowledge exercise, but the individual results are also a good starting point for a one-to-one session with each team member.
+We can sum up the activity with this simple conclusion: ranking the motivators is by itself a good self-knowledge exercise, but the individual results are also a good starting point for a one-to-one session with each team member.

-This is one of the tools to better understand and develop your team’s motivation.
-Learn with Management 3.0 about breaking paradigms, empowering teams, and facilitating people and team dynamics, and achieve a real Agile Transformation in your team.
+Moving Motivators are one of the tools helping to understand better your team´s motivation, and develop it.
+Learn with Management 3.0 about breaking paradigms, empowering teams, and facilitating people and team dynamics, and achieve a real Digital Transformation in your team.